Lifestyles are Diets with Better Marketing

 Rebrand and repeat.

 There is hope!
 Once you realize that they care more about your money than health, you can put up a shield against their shady marketing.
 You CAN cancel your subscription to that diet/lifestyle.
-You CAN heal your relationship with food, fitness & body image.
-You CAN embrace your God-given intuition, trust your body and improve your (actual) health.
+Heal your relationship with food, fitness & body image.
+Embrace your God-given intuition, trust your body and improve your (actual) health.
 No rules.
 No guilt or shame.